Brian de la Puente

-Brian Loomis de la Puente (born May 13, 1985) is a former American football center.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2008.
+Brian Loomis de la Puente (born May 13, 1985) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the California Golden Bears and was signed by the San Francisco 49ers as an undrafted free agent in 2008.

-De la Puente has also been a member of the Kansas City Chiefs, Carolina Panthers, Seattle Seahawks, New Orleans Saints, Chicago Bears, and Washington Redskins.
+De la Puente was also a member of the Kansas City Chiefs, Seattle Seahawks, Carolina Panthers, New Orleans Saints, Chicago Bears, and Washington Redskins.

 Early life

 De la Puente is Jewish on his mother Carrie's side, and was born in Los Angeles, California.
 His maternal grandmother was also Jewish.
 His grandfather on his father's side is of Mexican descent.

 He attended San Clemente High School, where he played football, basketball, and volleyball, was on the track and field team, and was a member of the Superintendent's Honor Roll.
 He knows sign language, as his youngest sister is deaf.

-He played college football at California, where he was a legal studies major.
+He played college football for the California Golden Bears at the University of California, Berkeley, where he was a legal studies major.

 Professional career

-First stint with 49ers (2008)
+San Francisco 49ers (first stint)

-After going undrafted in the 2008 NFL Draft, De La Puente was signed by the San Francisco 49ers as an undrafted free agent on May 1.
+After going undrafted in the 2008 NFL draft, De La Puente was signed by the San Francisco 49ers as an undrafted free agent on May 1.
 He was waived during final cuts on August 30.

-Kansas City Chiefs (2008–09)
+Kansas City Chiefs

 De la Puente was signed by the Kansas City Chiefs on August 31, 2008.
 He was inactive for the team's first seven games before being released on October 29.
 The Chiefs re-signed him to the practice squad the following day.

 De la Puente was re-signed to a future contract by the Chiefs on December 30, 2008.
 He was waived on August 24, 2009, when the team acquired offensive linemen Andy Alleman and Ikechuku Ndukwe from the Miami Dolphins.

-Seattle Seahawks (2009)
+Seattle Seahawks (first stint)

 De la Puente was claimed off waivers by the Seattle Seahawks on August 25, 2009, after the team waived guard Grey Ruegamer.
 He was cut on September 5, and added to the practice squad on September 16.
 He was cut from the practice squad on September 22, and re-added on September 30.

-Carolina Panthers (2009–10)
+Carolina Panthers

-De la Puente was signed to the Carolina Panthers' practice squad on November 17.
+De la Puente was signed to the Carolina Panthers' practice squad on November 17, 2009.

-Second stint with 49ers (2010)
+San Francisco 49ers (second stint)

 De la Puente signed a future contract with the San Francisco 49ers on January 22, 2010.
 He was waived on September 4.

-Second stint with Seahawks (2010)
+Seattle Seahawks (second stint)

 De la Puente was signed to the Seattle Seahawks' practice squad on September 16, 2010.
 He was released on September 21.